-In 2013 a new cash settled Long Term Incentive Scheme ("LTIS") was introduced for the Executive Directors and is subject to shareholder approval at the 2014 AGM.
+In 2013 a new cash settled Long Term Incentive Scheme ("LTIS") was introduced for the Executive Directors and was approved at the 2014 AGM.
 The LTIS is subject to a number of performance conditions measured over three calendar years or more and which aim to improve operating performance.
 Performance conditions are based on relative TSR compared with other FTSE 250 companies (excluding investment trusts), cash flow generation and average returns on capital equity compared with IDB competitors.

 The unvested element of awards made under the LTIS is subject to malus in the event of material misstatement of the financial statements such that the award was made at too high a level or in the event that the Remuneration Committee determines that an Executive Director's conduct (whether before or after the grant of the LTIS award) amounts to gross misconduct and/or fraud, wilful dishonesty or accounting malfeasance.

-The Remuneration Committee has concluded that neither the provision of long term incentives nor the use of clawback on variable remuneration awards are consistent with market practice in the Company's key competitor organisations.
-There is accordingly no intention to impose clawback on awards of variable remuneration made to any staff other than the Executive Directors.
-It is also not intended that long term incentive awards will be made to staff other than the Executive Directors for the foreseeable future, except that in exceptional circumstances awards may be made to replace long term incentives from previous employers for new certain members of staff.
+The LTIS has been put in place for the Executive Directors only.

-• Aggregate quantitative information on remuneration, broken down by business area
+Aggregate quantitative information on remuneration, broken down by business area

-For the year ended 31 December 2013 (including bonuses paid in 2014) total remuneration is broken down by business area as follows:
+For the year ended 31 December 2014 (including bonuses paid in 2015) total remuneration is broken down by business area as follows:

-Broking staff: £401.1m
+Broking staff: £330.8m

-Non-broking staff: £81.9m
+Non-broking staff: £78.5m